-Luckily, though, it’s a temporary state of affairs because in May 2019 the Shenfield branch will be hooked up to the new network.
-In December 2019, the Heathrow and Reading branches will join the line too, and the project will be complete.
+Luckily, though, it was meant to be a temporary state of affairs because in May 2019 the Shenfield branch would be hooked up to the new network.
+In December 2019, the Heathrow and Reading branches would join the line too, and the project will be complete.

 The full line map.
 Image: TfL.

-So: why does Crossrail/the Elizabeth line open?
+So: why is Crossrail/the Elizabeth line meant to open?
 It depends which bit you want.
-The central section and Abbey Wood branch open this December; the Shenfield one in May 2019; the western branches in December 2019.
+The central section and Abbey Wood branch should have opened this December; the Shenfield one in May 2019; the western branches in December 2019.

-That, at least, is the plan: some TfL watchers are beginning to get nervous.
-The excellent London Reconnections published a long read last month under the worrying headline, “Crossrail: Cutting it fine”.
+All this was precited.
+In February, the excellent London Reconnections published a long read under the worrying headline, “Crossrail: Cutting it fine”.
 An extract:

 To quote Mark Wild, head of London Underground, on 30 January 2018: “We can still do it but it is very hard and complex and of course it brings with it cost pressures as well.”